-Recent and current operations: About fifty percent of these two fires had activity Monday.
-Suppression actions are being started outside of the wilderness to ensure the fire does not run uncontrolled.
-The fires are being monitored by fire managers because of their location in extremely rugged areas of the Red Rock Secret Mountain Wilderness at the edge of sheer cliffs.
+Recent and current operations: These fires are active on Tuesday.
+Fire managers are reinforcing the rim roads near the Rhino Fire to ensure it will not leave the wilderness.
+Because these fires are in extremely rugged areas of the Red Rock Secret Mountain Wilderness at the edge of sheer cliffs fire managers have only been able to monitor them.
 Any firefighter working in the area would be placed at significant risk, particularly if an injury required rapid transportation for medical care.